Monday’s Rune: Run

 but two days later I am home and ready to rock.

-Ya gotta love medical science.
+Ya gotta love modern medical science.

 Look both ways and ask lots of questions.